hpwn/Locksmith-Simulator/DESIGN.md

 ## Music/Sound

-*Include links to music and sound design similar to what you're trying to achieve.
-You can also list the emotional responses that the sound should invoke in the player.*
+**Links to music and sound design, and emotional responses they should invoke.**

 - Basic Soundtrack to listen music throughout work.
 Unlock Songs.
 - Happy Sim music through menus/tutorials.